Skarlso/blogsource/content/blog/2022-06-26-hacking-on-capa.md

 categories = ["go","capa"]
 date = "2022-06-26T01:01:00+01:00"
 type = "post"
-title = "Hacking on CAPA - The journey of implementing a none trivial feature in a barely known codebase" url = "/2022/06/26/hacking-on-capa" comments = true draft = true
+title = "Hacking on CAPA - The journey of implementing a nontrivial feature in a barely known codebase" url = "/2022/06/26/hacking-on-capa" comments = true
 +++

-# Hacking on CAPA - The journey of implementing a none trivial feature in a barely known codebase
+# Hacking on CAPA - The journey of implementing a nontrivial feature in a barely known codebase

 Hello Dear readers.

 Today, I would like to write about a project I've been working on these past months or so.
-This is a longer story and hopefully an interesting one to write down.
+This is a longer story and hopefully an interesting one to read.

 I'm going to write about the journey I took while trying to implement IPv6 based Kubernetes cluster for [CAPA](https://github.com/kubernetes-sigs/cluster-api-provider-aws) and EKS.

 The interesting points of this journey are twofold.
-First, understanding what IPv6 means in AWS land and how its configured and how it works.
+First, understanding IPv6 in AWS land and how it's configured and how it works.
 What are it's limitations and requirements?
-Topology, routing, security groups, launch configuration, IAM roles, node policies... the list goes on.
+Topology, routing, security groups, launch configuration, IAM roles, node policies... etc.

-The second part is the codebase of CAPA itself, which was largely unknown to me.
+The second part is the codebase of CAPA, which was largely unknown to me.
 What I'm going to write about here is how I navigated these hurdles.

 ## TL;DR